 To reduce the environmental impact, we actively encourage people to lift share where possible.
 Our instructors may be able to share transport from Brighton, London and the South East, or we will meet at the venue.

-2 Nights bunkhouse accommodation included (room upgrades available for a supplement).
+2 Nights bunkhouse accommodation included.

-Day 1: Breakfast and lunch included.
+Day 1: Buffet-style breakfast and lunch included.

-Day 2: Breakfast and lunch included.
+Day 2: Buffet-style breakfast and lunch included.